luslab/oz-bulk-rnaseq/G. Read Quantification.md

 We first use RNA seq to determine the abundance of mRNA (cDNA) fragments, rather than the composition of the fragments.

 Different ways to quantify mRNA abundances of known genes and transcripts:
-1. Raw Counts: The number of reads overlapping with a transcript.
-2. RPKM/FPKM: Reads/Fragments per kilobase of transcript per millions of read mapped.
+1. RPKM/FPKM: Reads/Fragments per kilobase of transcript per millions of read mapped.
+2. Raw Counts: The number of reads overlapping with a transcript.

 Where as IGV is used as an intial glance at quantifying expression, these methods objectively quantify gene expression.

+## FPKM (RPKM)
+Reads per kilobase of transcript per million mapped reads Fragments per kilbase of transcript per million mapped reads

+The

 ## Gene-based read counting
 - To compare the expression rates of individual genes between samples you need to **quantify the number of reads per gene.**